MeditatorE/Cartoon-Converter-Platform/README.md

 |     **SSIM**     | 0.649  | 0.692  |  0.632  |  0.743  |
 |     **PSNR**     | 28.139 | 28.288 | 28.078  | 28.431  |

-Through the analysis of SSIM and PSNR, we can confirm that our generated images are of good quality without distortion and structural confusion, and our image processing tools have new performance.